Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Conclusion

 Flushing your DNS cache is a quick, safe operation that forces your device to fetch fresh DNS data.
-Whether you're troubleshooting connectivity issues or verifying DNS changes after updating records in DNScale, it's an essential tool in every administrator's toolkit.
+Whether you're troubleshooting connectivity issues, verifying DNS record changes after updating records in DNScale, or clearing a potentially poisoned cache, understanding the multiple cache layers -- browser, OS, and resolver -- helps you target the right one.
+For the fastest verification of changes, bypass caching entirely by querying your authoritative nameserver directly with dig example.com @ns1.dnscale.eu.